Click above to watch my VLOG – 6 Tips to Smoothly Transition into Spring and Daylight Savings, or feel free to read the transcript below instead!

 Today I want to cover six tips for how you can smoothly transition into spring, including daylight savings.
 This is really key because so much of our body’s ability to balance, reset, and rejuvenate has to do with our bodies sleeping and resting very well, which means our bodies are going into a sympathetic nervous system mode at night.

 Our parasympathetic nervous system is when we’re in fight-or-flight and we’re bombarded by all these different stimuli all the time all day long.
 At night we really want to relax our system and that’s really key, a I mentioned, for harmonizing our overall balance.

 Our overall wellness is such a huge, huge part of really feeling and looking our best.
-If you’re interested in looking deeper into this topic, we have a whole SleepWell System for you.
-Otherwise, I’m gonna go into six tips for really springing forward into your spring, feeling your best.
+So, I’m gonna go into six tips for really springing forward into your spring, feeling your best.

 The second has to do with screens.
 At night especially it’s really, really important.
 The research shows time and time again that the blue light that is given off these screens tends to stimulate our system, so just be really aware.

 Put your phone in airplane mode.
 If you’re still scrolling through your phone at night, try to have some downtime.
 Meditate, read a book.
 As much as you can get off screens in the evening, it’s going to help with this whole transition a lot better.

 Take a nice hot bath or a nice hot shower a few hours before bed.
 There’s research from the NYU School of Medicine showing that two hours before bed is a great mode.
 I usually do an hour or two.

 What happens when you take a hot bath or a hot shower is your temperature goes up, and then in the cool-down period, it helps to make you sleepy, which again is going to relax your system, put you in that sympathetic mode, which is so great for deep rejuvenation.